Geometry-preserving and interpretable dimension reduction for compositional data: Consistency of CKDR Estimator

 \section{Consistency of CKDR Estimator}

-This section establishes the consistency of our CKDR estimator $\wh P_n$, in the sense that its row space $\row(\wh P_n)$ asymptotically recovers the central compositional subspace $\mathcal{C}_{Y|X}$ when $k_\cy$ is characteristic.
-An analogous conclusion holds for the mean subspace $\mathcal{C}_{Y|X}^m$ when $k_\cy$ is linear; for brevity, we focus here on the characteristic case.

-The main technical challenge arises from the fact that matrices in $\cm_{m,d}$ may have varying rank, unlike the fixed-rank Stiefel manifold used in existing KDR theory.
-This distinction invalidates earlier uniform convergence arguments.
-Specifically, for $P\in\cm_{m,d}$, the population objective $T(P)=\Tr(\s_{YY|PX})$ is discontinuous when a sequence of matrices approaches a limit of lower rank, implying that it cannot be uniformly approximated by the continuous empirical objective $\Tr(\hatsig_{YY|PX})$ (see Section~\ref{sec:supp-counterexample} of the supplementary material for concrete examples).
-Thus, the varying-rank nature requires a different asymptotic analysis capable of (i) preventing rank deficiency of $\wh P_n$ relative to the central compositional subspace $\mathcal{C}_{Y|X}$ and (ii) quantifying convergence when $\row(\wh P_n)$ and $\mathcal{C}_{Y|X}$ may have different dimensions.
+This section establishes the consistency of our CKDR estimator $\wh P_n$ for the central compositional subspace $\mathcal{C}_{Y|X}$ when $k_\cy$ is characteristic, by developing an analysis that accommodates the varying-rank structure of the matrix domain $\cm_{m,d}$.
+This rank variability invalidates earlier uniform convergence arguments \citep{fukumizuKernelDimensionReduction2009}, as the population objective $T(P)=\Tr(\s_{YY|PX})$ is discontinuous when a sequence of matrices converges to a lower-rank limit (see Appendix~\ref{sec:supp-counterexample}), and therefore cannot be uniformly approximated by the globally continuous, $\varepsilon_n$-regularized empirical objective $T_n(P)$.
+Consequently, we develop a new asymptotic analysis that simultaneously (i) rules out rank collapse of $\wh P_n$ below $\dim\mathcal{C}_{Y|X}$, and (ii) quantifies convergence between subspaces of potentially different dimensions, since $\rk(\wh P_n)$ can vary with $n$.
+An analogous conclusion holds for the mean subspace $\mathcal{C}_{\E[Y|X]}$ when $k_\cy$ is linear; for brevity, we focus here on the characteristic case.

 Let $\Pi_V$ denote the orthogonal projection matrix onto a subspace $V\subseteq\R^d$.
 Let $\Gr(k, d)$ denote the Grassmann manifold of $k$-dimensional subspaces of $\R^d$, and let $\Gr^\1(k, d)$ denote the subset of subspaces that contain $\1_d$.